jstello/SMS-finance/ai/application-structure.md

   - **Dashboard**
     - `ui/dashboard/DashboardViewModel.kt`: Loads data from `TransactionRepository` and `CategoryRepository` for display.
   - **Categories**
-    - `ui/categories/CategoriesViewModel.kt`: Manages category and transaction display, filtering, and interaction, using Room-backed repositories.
+    - `ui/categories/CategoriesViewModel.kt`: Manages category and transaction display, filtering, and interaction, using Room-backed repositories and `SharedPrefsManager` for provider rules via `CategoryRepository`.
       - Uses `categoryRepository.getUncategorizedCategoryPlaceholder()` for "Other" category.
-  - Other UI modules (`add_transaction`, `providers`, `raw_sms_list`, `settings`, `transaction_list`) operate on ViewModels that interact with the Room-backed repositories.
+  - Other UI modules (`add_transaction`, `debug`, `providers`, `raw_sms_list`, `settings`, `transaction_list`) operate on ViewModels that interact with the Room-backed repositories and `SharedPrefsManager` where applicable.